mikbe/hashmodel/README.markdown

     end

 ### **Direct access to flattened records : []**
-    # the HashModel acts a lot like an array so you can iterate over it
+    # Since the HashModel acts a lot like an array so you can also access it using an index value:
     hash_model = HashModel.new(:raw_data=>records)

     puts hash_model[0]